 When an ex-spouse’s proposed relocation would affect child visitation, Maryland courts ask whether the move would be in your child’s best interest.
 The court is more likely to look favorably on a move if the parent is relocating for a better paying job, a better school district or a safer neighborhood.
 These reasons all hold a clear benefit for the child.
 The court is going to look less favorably on a move that serves only the parent’s interests, such as relocating to be near a new paramour.

 In virtually all cases, relocation is a difficult family law issue that requires the assistance of an attorney who can help devise alternative custody and visitation arrangements that accommodate the needs of both parents and, most important, of the child.

 Consult our Maryland custody and visitation attorney today

 At the Law Offices of Ellen L. Lee, we find solutions to child custody and visitation problems that may at first seem insolvable.
 Learn more about our services by calling 240-552-6957 or contact our firm online.
-Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Columbia, Frederick, Annapolis, Bethesda, Montgomery County and the rest of Maryland.
+Conveniently located two blocks from the Rockville Courthouse, our law office serves clients in Montgomery County and throughout Maryland.
 We also have a satellite office in Bethesda.